quick-escape

 The NCAS tells us how people understand violence against women, their attitudes towards it, and if there has been a change over time.
 It also gauges attitudes to gender equality and people’s preparedness to intervene when witnessing abuse or disrespect towards women.

-The last NCAS was conducted in 2017.
+Before the 2021 NCAS, the last survey was conducted in 2017.
 In addition to implementing the 2021 survey, ANROWS received funding from the Australian Government Department of Social Services (DSS) to conduct two qualitative research studies investigating concerning findings from the 2017 results.

 Mistrust study